 Alanna fields

-Fields’ work has been exhibited nationally and internationally at Paris Photo, Art Basel Miami, Felix Art Fair LA, and Expo Chicago.
+Fields’ work has been exhibited nationally and internationally at Paris Photo, The Armory Show, Art Basel Miami, and Expo Chicago.
 Her work has been featured in exhibitions at The Brooklyn Museum, The Aldrich Contemporary Museum, The High Museum of Art, The Sugar Hill Children’s Museum of Art and Storytelling, and The Museum of Contemporary African Diasporic Art.
-She has presented solo exhibitions at The Plug-In Institute of Contemporary Art and Baxter Street Camera Club of NY and participated in group exhibitions at Yossi Milo Gallery, Yancey Richardson Gallery, Latchkey Gallery, Fragment Gallery, Residency Art Gallery, David Castillo Gallery, and the Silver Eye Center for Photography, among others.
+She has presented solo exhibitions at Plug-In Institute of Contemporary Art and Baxter Street Camera Club of NY and participated in gallery exhibitions at Yancey Richardson Gallery, Yossi Milo Gallery, Hannah Traore Gallery, Latchkey Gallery, David Castillo Gallery, and the Silver Eye Center for Photography, among others.